 “It appears very safe to delay treatment for two years or more while you and your urologist determine if your prostate cancer seems capable of growth,” says Dr. Mohler.

-Dr. Mohler chairs the Prostate Cancer Panel of the National Comprehensive Cancer Network (NCCN), a nonprofit organization of 27 elite cancer centers whose members continually review the latest scientific evidence and use that information to update guidelines for physicians to use in the diagnosis and treatment of cancer.
+Dr. Mohler is a past chair of the Prostate Cancer Panel of the National Comprehensive Cancer Network (NCCN), a nonprofit organization of 27 elite cancer centers whose members continually review the latest scientific evidence and use that information to update guidelines for physicians to use in the diagnosis and treatment of cancer.
 In 2009 the NCCN “came out and said that almost all men with low-risk or very-low-risk prostate cancer should be offered active surveillance,” Mohler says, “and that in many cases, it should be the only treatment recommended.”

 Active surveillance is not recommended for men with aggressive prostate cancer, but for those who have low- or very-low-risk disease as defined by the NCCN, careful monitoring can be a welcome and reasonable alternative to treatment.

 If you have been told you have prostate cancer, Dr. Mohler advises: